Review of PC 503 Embezzlement Charges and Best Defenses in California

 We are specialists in prefiling intervention, which allows us to advocate on your behalf with law enforcement and prosecuting attorneys to reduce charges or have them dropped entirely before your first court date.

-We will review your case and develop a unique and strategic defense that will ensure the state is appropriately upholding all your rights.
+We will review your case and develop a unique and strategic defense to ensure the state appropriately upholds all your rights.